gleicher/PublicMarkdownNotes/NLP_and_ML_for_Shaffer_Oct31_2017.md

 + generative models (as generators, as predictors/classifiers)
 + embeddings

-Some distinctions worth noting
+Some distinctions worth noting:
 + classification vs. clustering
 + classification vs. regression
 + predict vs. explain
 + generalization
 + generate vs. discriminate
 	+ P(X|Y) vs. P(Y|X)
-	+ generate: what is the distribution of things in the world
+	+ generate: what is the distribution of things in the world? (given the class, how likely is this thing)
+	+ discriminate: given this thing, how likely is it to be in the class

 ### More words we'll probably use
 + performance metrics